WendyHsinYun/hexo-myblog/README.md

-# MY BLOG
+# HY's BLOG

 ## Description
-This is a personal note website built with Hexo.
+This is HY's personal note website built with Hexo.

 ## Theme